scopatz/inequality-scipy2019/slides.md

 .bigger[What does this data say about our community?]

-.bigger[What strategies are projects with more equality employing?]
+.bigger[What are the strategies that projects like nteract are employing?]

 .bigger[Are these applicable to other projects?]